ProFormA/proformaxml/Whitepaper.md

 ### 3.1 Files

-All main parts of the ProFormA format make use of files in various ways.
+All main parts of the ProFormA-XML format make use of files in various ways.
 The following file elements present different ways to attach binary and plaintext files to a task, a submission, and a response.
 The term **embedded** indicates that a file is part of the XML document, meaning its file content is embedded in an XML element's text node.
 The term **attached** indicates that a file is part of an archive file (e.g. ZIP), along with the XML document.

 Files are distinguished by binary ("bin") and plaintext ("txt") content, enabling the LMS to selectively display and preview text files without the user having to download and open them in an external editor to see their content.

 #### The embedded-bin-file element

-The embedded-bin-file element is used to embed a file containing binary content directly into XML.
-The file content must be encoded to Base64. embedded-bin-file requires a **filename**, which may also consist of a relative file path as part of the filename so that a grader or middleware can replicate the directory or package structure the file is located in.
+The embedded-bin-file element is used to embed a file containing binary content directly into the XML.
+The file content must be encoded in Base64. embedded-bin-file requires a **filename**, which may also consist of a relative file path as part of the filename so that a grader or middleware can replicate the directory or package structure the file is located in.

 ###### Code
 ```xml